activist-org/activist/CONTRIBUTING.md

 DATABASE_HOST=localhost
 ```

-Now we can run the server in another terminal with:
+Now you can open up a new terminal to apply database migrations and start the local server:

 > [!NOTE]
 > Make sure to install the dependencies first.
 Best practice is to create a virtual enviroment first and then install the dependencies.
 Our dependencies are inside the `requirements.txt` file and can be install via `pip install -r requirements-dev.txt`